pb4git/Nash-DQN-CSB-Article/README.md

 If the runner is considered as part of the environment, a blocker can be trained with the same Q-learning framework that was described for the runner alone.

-Rewards are defined as follows:
+Rewards at each step are defined as follows:
  - -1 when the runner takes a checkpoint
  - 0 otherwise